ning/cosmic/README.md

 ### Optional error handling

-In a similar way to optional sections, Cosmos2 allows to make potential errors raised by a method call optional.
+In a similar way to optional sections, Cosmic allows to make potential errors raised by a method call optional.
 The typical use case for this would be to differenciate required functionality from optional functionality that should not affect the deployment.
 For example in:

     with irc do
       write msg: 'Hello world', channels: '#test'